awsdocs/amazon-rds-user-guide/doc_source/USER_MySQL.Replication.ReadReplicas.md

 You can stop and restart the replication process on an Amazon RDS DB instance by calling the system stored procedures [mysql\.rds\_stop\_replication](mysql_rds_stop_replication.md) and [mysql\.rds\_start\_replication](mysql_rds_start_replication.md)\.
 You can do this when replicating between two Amazon RDS instances for long\-running operations such as creating large indexes\.
 You also need to stop and start replication when importing or exporting databases\.
 For more information, see [Importing Data to an Amazon RDS MySQL or MariaDB DB Instance with Reduced Downtime](MySQL.Procedural.Importing.NonRDSRepl.md) and [Exporting Data from a MySQL DB Instance by Using Replication](MySQL.Procedural.Exporting.NonRDSRepl.md)\.

-If replication is stopped for more than 30 consecutive days, either manually or due to a replication error, Amazon RDS terminates replication between the master DB instance and all Read Replicas\.
-It does so to prevent increased storage requirements on the master DB instance and long failover times\.
+If replication is stopped for more than 30 consecutive days, either manually or due to a replication error, Amazon RDS terminates replication between the source DB instance and all Read Replicas\.
+It does so to prevent increased storage requirements on the source DB instance and long failover times\.
 The Read Replica DB instance is still available\.
-However, replication can't be resumed because the binary logs required by the Read Replica are deleted from the master DB instance after replication is terminated\.
-You can create a new Read Replica for the master DB instance to reestablish replication\.
+However, replication can't be resumed because the binary logs required by the Read Replica are deleted from the source DB instance after replication is terminated\.
+You can create a new Read Replica for the source DB instance to reestablish replication\.

 ## Deleting Read Replicas with MySQL<a name="USER_MySQL.Replication.ReadReplicas.Delete"></a>